 Davis Odd Fellows Classic Film Festival

 The Davis Odd Fellows began their Classic Film series in the Spring of 2014, showing three classic films of a certain genre during each series.
 The series has been repeated every Spring and every Winter since 2014.
-The series this February featuring Classic Science Fiction will be the 7th chapter of the series.
-The six previous chapters featured: Academy Award Best Picture Films, Classic Westerns, Classic Courtroom Dramas, Classic Film Noir, Classic Screwball Comedies, and Classic Comedies.
+The films featuring Classic Jimmy Stewart will be the 8th series of the Classic Film Festival.
+The seven previous series featured: Academy Award Best Picture Films, Classic Westerns, Classic Courtroom Dramas, Classic Film Noir, Classic Screwball Comedies, Classic Comedies, and Classic Science Fiction.

 In addition to the screening of these classic films, the Odd Fellows provide free popcorn to patrons.
 A no-host bar is also available before and during the screenings featuring wine, beer on tap, soft drinks and water, and a full array of mixed drinks.